Delta843/pScript/README.md

 ### Alerts

-To create a new alert simply invoke one of the members of showAlert:
+To create a new alert simply invoke one of the following members of pScript:

 ```
 pScript.showSuccess(title, body, duration, isClosable);